vfarcic/devops24/manuscript/01-sts.md

 Address 3: 100.96.3.8 db-1.db.go-demo-3.svc.cluster.local
 ```

-We can see that the request was picked up by the `kube-dns` server and that it returned three addresses, one for each Pod in the StatefulSet.
+We can see that the request was picked by the `kube-dns` server and that it returned three addresses, one for each Pod in the StatefulSet.

 The StatefulSet is using the Headless Service to control the domain of its Pods.
-The domain managed by this Service takes the form `[SERVICE_NAME].[Namespace].svc.cluster.local`, where `cluster.local` is the cluster domain.
+The domain managed by this Service takes the form of `[SERVICE_NAME].[NAMESPACE].svc.cluster.local`, where `cluster.local` is the cluster domain.
 However, we used a short syntax in our `nslookup` query that requires only the name of the service (`db`).
 Since the service is in the same Namespace, we did not need to specify `go-demo-3`.
 Namespace is required only if we'd like to establish communication from one Namespace to another.

 When we executed `nslookup`, a request was sent to the CNAME of the Headless Service (`db`).
 It, in turn, returned SRV records associated with it.
 Those records point to A record entries that contain Pods IP addresses, one for each of the Pods managed by the StatefulSet.

-Let's do an `nslookup` for one of the Pods managed by the StatefulSet.
+Let's do an `nslookup` of one of the Pods managed by the StatefulSet.

 The Pods can be accessed with a combination of the Pod name (e.g., `db-0`) and the name of the StatefulSet.
 If the Pods are in a different Namespace, we need to add it as a suffix.
-Finally, if we want to use a full CNAME, we can add `svc.cluster.local` as well.
-We can see them from the previous output (e.g., `Address 1`).
+Finally, if we want to use the full CNAME, we can add `svc.cluster.local` as well.
+We can see the full address from the previous output (e.g., `db-0.db.go-demo-3.svc.cluster.local`).
 All in all, we can access the Pod with the index `0` as `db-0.db`, `db-0.db.go-demo-3`, or `db-0.db.go-demo-3.svc.cluster.local`.
 Any of the three combinations should work since we are inside the Pod running in the same Namespace.
 So, we'll use the shortest version.

 ```bash
 nslookup db-0.db